marcinguy/html5-attacks/README.md

 Most of these tricks usually are not used or tested against, making it easier for Cybercriminals.

-Please make sure you test your website and web application for this problems.
+Please make sure you test your website and web application for these problems.

 References: